RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 | Bitcoin (BTC)  | 15885.20 | 453152984.84 | 21287.39 | -0.71 |
 *Table - Multi-output XGBoost Regressor Scores*

-These scores are based on the inclusion of the recommended derived featues (7-day moving average, 30-day moving average).
+These scores are based on the inclusion of the recommended derived featues (short-term time lags, 7-day moving average, 30-day moving average).
 This is mainly due to the degradation in prediction accuracy over wider forecast windows (TODO cite).
 Increasing model complexity did not yield significant improvements.
-Removal of highly correlated features (lagged data) and including lower ranked features improved performance (see Table 2)
+Removal of highly correlated features (lagged data) and including lower ranked features improved performance (see Table 2).

 ### Model Evaluation Results